ADMISSIONS OPEN IN OCT 2022

 Prof. Fritz Kuehn, the Faculty Dean continues to teach today, inspiring many and more budding industrial chemists to chart their own path to success in the field of Industrial Chemistry.

-2004: MSc in Integrated Circuit Design and MSc in Microelectronics officially launched
+MSc in Integrated Circuit Design and MSc in Microelectronics Officially Launched

 Residing at the German Centre within the International Business Park, TUM Asia’s presence grew as it forged closer ties with local universities and companies through various partnerships and collaborations.
-TUM Asia started two Master’s degree programs with Nanyang Technological University Singapore – MSc in Integrated Circuit Design and MSc in Microelectronics.
-Till today, TUM Professors continue to fly to Singapore to deliver their lectures to the students.
+TUM Asia started two master’s degree programmes with Nanyang Technological University Singapore – MSc in Integrated Circuit Design and MSc in Microelectronics.
+Till today, TUM Professors continues the tradition of flying to Singapore to deliver the lectures to students.

 The first cohort of TUM Asia has also graduated where they embarked on the next phase of the journey.

-Inaugurated in 2002, the Technical University of Munich (TUM) Asia was established in Singapore under the Global Schoolhouse Initiative by the Economic Development Board (EDB), Singapore to develop its reputation as a hub of education excellence, attracting both local and international students.
-First among German universities to venture abroad, more than xx international students applied and were eventually accepted into its first joint Master of Science in Industrial Chemistry program.
-Students were able to glean from the twin perspectives of Singapore and Germany and benefit from the wealth of knowledge from lectures delivered by Nobel Laureates.
+Inaugurated in 2002, the Technical University of Munich (TUM) Asia was established in Singapore under the Global Schoolhouse Initiative by the Economic Development Board (EDB), Singapore to bring the TUM education beyond Europe.
+First among German universities to venture abroad, both international and local students applied for its inaugural courses to gain the opportunity to glean from the twin perspectives of Singapore and Germany and benefit from the wealth of knowledge from lectures delivered by Nobel Laureates.
+Eventually, 20 students were accepted into its first joint Master of Science in Industrial Chemistry programme.

 “Being the first batch of NUS-TUM Industrial Chemistry program then, it was exciting and prestigious to have been chosen among the many that applied and all of us received generous sponsorship from German companies that went on to provide us with a wonderful internship experience in Germany.
 The program was holistic as it covers a wide range of topics from chemistry, business management, and entrepreneurial skills, and we were kept on our toes all the time with the assessments and presentations.
 We even had the privilege to attend lectures by Nobel Laureates.
 The best memories I had were the weekend getaways with my classmates in Germany, we would catch a Bahn (train) to explore the different cities and capture these memories on camera.
 To this day, I am still in touch with many of my classmates via Facebook as they are located all over the world.”